 “The general feeling is that the tax cut will be good for those who own equities," said Paul Single, managing director and senior portfolio manager at City National Rochdale.
 “Financial stocks, retailers and small cap stocks should all do well, and we'll probably see a nice rally in stocks next year."

 For fixed income investors, the Fed’s three forecasted rate hikes for 2018 incorporate policy-maker's expectations for potentially stronger growth from tax reform.
-Should the stimulus not materialize, three rate hikes could become just two, notes Craig Bishop, vice president and lead strategist for U.S. fixed income strategies at RBC Wealth Management.
+Should the stimulus not materialize, three rate hikes could become just two, notes Craig Bishop, vice president and lead strategist for U.S. fixed income strategies at RBC Wealth Management-U.S.

 Changes to deductions